 Ed Krisa was born in Hartford, Connecticut, on October 6, 1923 and grew up in New York City.
 He was the second of four children born to Sofron and Eva Dorosh Krisa, each of whom had immigrated from the Ukraine before meeting in the US.
 Their oldest child and the youngest both died in infancy; Eva died shortly after the youngest child was born when Ed was just 6 years old.

-Depression Era life was hard for Ed, his father and sister, Mary.
-Ed and Mary spent some of their youth in orphanages in the NYC area when their father was unable to care for them himself.
-He recalled selling potatoes on the street to help.
-Ed graduated high school in 1941 and worked as a mail clerk and telegraph delivery boy, giving him entertaining stories to tell about notable customers such as Nikola Tesla and Eddie Rickenbacker.
+Depression Era life was hard for Ed and his father and sister, Mary.
+Ed periodically lived in orphanages when his father’s work left nobody to watch the children.
+He recalled selling potatoes on the street to help support the family.
+Ed graduated from high school in 1941 and began working at jobs such as mail clerk and telegraph delivery boy.
+The job with Western Union left him with entertaining stories to tell about notable customers such as Nikola Tesla and Eddie Rickenbacker.

 Ed joined the Army Air Force in 1943.
 He was trained as a propeller mechanic and spent the war at various postings including Nebraska, Florida, Canada, and Nome, Alaska.
 After being discharged when the war ended, Ed worked several short-term jobs in Florida and New York while also serving in the New York Air National Guard.
 In 1951, he began his career working as a civilian for the Air Force.
 For twenty years he was based in New York and handled procurement, quality assurance, and contract administration; for several of those years he administered contracts servicing Air Force One.
 He was transferred to the Oklahoma City Air Materials Area at Tinker AFB in 1970 and remained there the rest of his career.